 Paul Sullivan on the aesthetic significance of Berlin’s ruined and decaying buildings…

-It’s interesting that two major figures during Berlin’s turbulent history—Nazi architect Albert Speer and the Jewish-Marxist philosopher and cultural theorist Walter Benjamin – had very strong, if opposing, theories about ruins (even of the former’s was more a vague idea than a real theory).
+It’s interesting that two major figures during Berlin’s turbulent history—Nazi architect Albert Speer and the Jewish-Marxist philosopher and cultural theorist Walter Benjamin – had very strong, and contradictore, theories about ruins (even if the former’s was more a vague idea than a real theory).
 The fascination with the city’s ruins continues, the thrill both heightened and assuaged by the knowledge that we weren’t there to experience the vast range of pleasures and horrors of the things they’ve seen.